StanlyRod/lifx-library/README.md

-#Lifx-Library
+##Lifx-Library

-C# Library to control the Lifx smart LED bulbs over the cloud
+C# .NET Library to control the Lifx smart LED bulbs over the cloud

 ## Use
 ### Toggle Methods
-Create an instance from the `LifxBulbs` library by providing the TOKENAPIKEY and the label name of the LED bulb as parameters.
+Create an instance from the `LifxBulbs` class by providing the TOKENAPIKEY and the label name of the LED bulb as parameters.

 ```csharp
 using LifxLibrary;